ubcctf/ubcctf.github.io/_posts/2022-10-01-sekaictf-console-port-pro.md

 as the Button module usually requires holding down the button until the time reaches a certain point, which might take too long.
 It only takes a few tries to find a suitable game.

-After solving the bomb by hand, we get a flag.
+After solving the bomb by hand, we get a flag and first blood too!
 Note that the displayed flag was slightly wrong (a space should be a `_`).

 ![ktane on a terminal, solved](/assets/images/sekaictf2022/ktane-solved.png)